Scorpion Sting First Aid: What to Do & When to Get Help

 Scorpions can squeeze through very small gaps.
 They slip under doors with worn weather stripping, crawl through AC vents, and even emerge from sink and tub drains.
 Window frames, garage doors, and any opening larger than 1/16 of an inch can become an entry point.

 Inside, they gravitate to dark, undisturbed areas.
 Check closets, laundry rooms, and bathrooms—anywhere with moisture and hiding spots.
+97.8% of US scorpion envenomations happen in the home (Kang & Brooks 2017).
 Understanding their entry routes helps you focus prevention efforts where they matter most.

 How early detection fits into prevention (without replacing sealing)